 Financial abuse is a significant problem for people who are in abusive domestic arrangements.
 Control of money can sabotage efforts to gain independence through employment.
 This is usually linked to coercive and controlling behaviour (see 2.5 Financial or material abuse).

-Although men experience domestic abuse, overall women are twice as likely as men to experience interpersonal violence and abuse, and the more extensive the violence the more likely that it is experienced by women rather than men.
-Agenda, the alliance for women and girls at risk commissioned an analysis of the experiences of women who face violence and abuse (see Hidden Hurt: Violence, abuse and disadvantage in the lives of women (Scott and McManus, 2016).
+Although men experience domestic abuse, overall women are twice as likely as men to experience interpersonal abuse, and the more extensive the abuse the more likely that it is experienced by women rather than men.

 Domestic abuse normally falls under the remit of the Greater Manchester Police (GMP).
 However, where the alleged victim has care and support needs, the police should contact the local authority to discuss whether a safeguarding referral would be appropriate.